cg2021c/threejs-presentation-anak-ambis/6.5.2.ParametricGeometry/README.md

 <a href="https://cg2021c.github.io/threejs-presentation-anak-ambis/learning-threejs-master/chapter-06/06-parametric-geometries.html"><h3>Try Yourself</h3></a>

-In this example, you can also see the arguments we can pass to THREE.ParametricGeometry.
+In this example, we can also see the arguments we can pass to THREE.ParametricGeometry.
 These are explained in the following table:

 | Parameter | Mandatory | Description                                                                                         |